katiestar99/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 .. seealso::

-  `Deep Dive on VLANs Resource Modules for Network Automation <https://www.ansible.com/blog/deep-dive-on-vlans-resource-modules-for-network-automation>`_
+  `Deep Dive on VLANs Resource Modules for Network Automation <https://www.assible.com/blog/deep-dive-on-vlans-resource-modules-for-network-automation>`_
 	   Walkthrough of how state values are implemented for VLANs.

 Developing network and security resource modules
 =================================================

-The Ansible Engineering team ensures the module design and code pattern  within Ansible-maintained collections is uniform across resources and across platforms to give a vendor-agnostic feel and deliver good quality code.
-We recommend you use the `resource module builder <https://github.com/ansible-network/resource_module_builder>`_ to  develop a resource module.
+The Assible Engineering team ensures the module design and code pattern  within Assible-maintained collections is uniform across resources and across platforms to give a vendor-agnostic feel and deliver good quality code.
+We recommend you use the `resource module builder <https://github.com/assible-network/resource_module_builder>`_ to  develop a resource module.

 The highlevel process for developing a resource module is:

 #.
-Create and share a resource model design in the `resource module models repository <https://github.com/ansible-network/resource_module_models>`_ as a PR for review.
+Create and share a resource model design in the `resource module models repository <https://github.com/assible-network/resource_module_models>`_ as a PR for review.
 #.
-Download the latest version of the `resource module builder <https://github.com/ansible-network/resource_module_builder>`_.
+Download the latest version of the `resource module builder <https://github.com/assible-network/resource_module_builder>`_.
 #.
 Run the ``resource module builder`` to create a collection scaffold from your approved resource model.
 #.
 Write the code to implement your resource module.
 #.
 Develop integration and unit tests to verify your resource module.